Close Menu

 Many organizations are missing a key piece to better SaaS budgeting.
 But what is that piece?

-As Cory puts it, “It is being able to centrally understand all of your SaaS and plan for it accordingly.
+As Wheeler puts it, “It is being able to centrally understand all of your SaaS and plan for it accordingly.
 And that includes a single source of truth for SaaS.
 And that single source is a centralized solution where finance, IT, your lines of business, everyone is singing off the same song sheet.
 They understand the expenses, they understand the liabilities and the purchase orders that are extended, and then they are able to now understand what budgets look like.”

 This single source of SaaS truth must include: